Maisha Syeda

-Maisha Syeda is a writer, painter, lecturer, and the Sub editor of Star Books and Literature.
+Maisha Syeda is a writer, artist, lecturer at North South University, and sub-editor at Star Books and Literature.

 November 25, the International Day for the Elimination of Violence Against Women, marks the beginning of 16 Days of Activism against Gender-Based Violence which goes until December 10, Human Rights Day.